Schuster-j/maneuverRecognition/README.md

                                                                       'stationary', 0.8)
 ```

-Let's have another look at the amount of windows in our new training and testing partitions.
-There will still be slight imbalance between our maneuver classes, but now the data set is much better suited for training and testing our model and since we are dealing with real world data it is fine not to synthetically bring the data to an absolute balanced ratio.
+There will still be a gentle imbalance between the maneuver classes, but now the data set is much better suited for training and testing our model and since we are dealing with real world data it is fine not to synthetically bring the data to an absolute balanced ratio.
+As with the split into training and testing data before, here it is also important to remove these maneuvers now in the form of windows and not directly from the raw time series data in the beginning.
+Removing maneuvers in the raw data would have led to breaking the time series and creating unnatural transitions between other maneuvers that were not intended to be affected.